University of Central Arkansas: Student Government Association

 The Student Government Association, SGA, represents the student body at all times and in all circumstances, in areas such as: allocating and administrating student activity funds; advising the administration in regard to student-related policies; cooperating with faculty in determining student obligations and honors; considering all student petitions to SGA; planning and supervising all SGA elections; and approving charters or cancellations of RSOs.

-The SGA was created to represent student interests on campus and push for initiatives that are beneficial for the student body.
-They are there to make sure that students are the number one priority in every decision made at UCA.
-The Slogan of SGA is: Students First!

-The SGA is composed of total of forty senators divided into: "The Executive Board" consisting of an Executive President, Executive Vice-President, Vice-President of Operations, Vice-President of Finance.

-SGA representation from each class shall be as follows: President, Vice-President, five representatives.

-Additional Members: five Senators at Large, three Graduate Senators.

 University of Central Arkansas Press (1985–1996)

-The university established its own academic publishing imprint in 1985 under university president Jefferson D. Farris.
+The university established its own academic publishing imprint in 1985.
 It published 23 books by 1996, when university president Winfred L. Thompson closed the press, citing fiscal considerations.